Praqma/staci/README.md

-# STACI Support Ticketing and Continous Integration
+# Support Ticketing and Continous Integration

 ## Important information
 Remember to turn off SE-LINUX and APPAMOR.